Wannier based analysis of the direct-indirect bandgap transition by stacking MoS$_2$ layers: Results and Discussion

-We computed the $\boldsymbol{k}$-resolved charge density $\rho_{n\boldsymbol{k}}$ using DFT, as shown in Fig.~\ref{Fig:K-cd}.
-Figures~\ref{Fig:K-cd} (a) and (c) show the charge density at valence band top at $\Gamma$ point and conduction band bottom at $Q$ point, where exhibit significant band splitting.
-In both cases electrons are spread between the layers, indicating strong interlayer coupling.
-Figures (b) and (d) show the charge densities at the points of small band splitting at the valance band top and conduction band bottom at $K$ point.
-In contrast to Figs.~\ref{Fig:K-cd}(a)(c) at the $\boldsymbol{k}$-points indicating large band splitting, electrons are localized only within the layers with a small inter-layer distribution.
-These $\boldsymbol{k}$-resolved charge densities reflect the correlation between the interlayer orbital interactions and the resulting band splitting discussed above.
+We computed the $\boldsymbol{k}$-resolved charge density $\rho_{n\boldsymbol{k}}$ using DFT calculation shown in Fig~\ref{Fig:QEWANNIERband} (a).
+Figures~\ref{Fig:K-cd}(a) and (c) show the charge density at the $\Gamma_\mathrm{v}$ and $Q_\mathrm{c}$ points, respectively.
+In both cases, the electron density is distributed between adjacent layers, indicating strong interlayer couplings.
+Figures~\ref{Fig:K-cd}(b) and (d) show the charge densities at $K_\mathrm{v}$ and $K_\mathrm{c}$ point.
+In contrast to Figs.~\ref{Fig:K-cd}(a) and (c), electrons are localized only within the layers with a small inter-layer distribution, indicating week interlayer couplings.
+The extent to which the charge density spreads into the interlayer region directly reflects the strength of the interlayer couplings.
+This provides a visual and intuitive picture of how the differences in interlayer coupling strength directly drive the band splitting.

-In summary, our study concludes that interlayer interactions involving the sulfur $p_z$ orbital, together with its hybridization with in-plane orbitals such as $p_x$ and $p_y$, play a central role in determining the magnitude of the band splitting.
-Strong interlayer coupling mediated by the $p_z$ orbital at the conduction-band at $Q$ point and the valence-band at $\Gamma$ point leads to large band splittings, whereas the much weaker $p_z$ contributions at $K$ point result in only minor splitting.
-This behavior reflects the fact that Hamiltonian matrix elements associated with the $p_z$ orbital are particularly strong, owing to the broad out-of-plane extension of $p_z$-derived electronic states, which enhances their susceptibility to interlayer coupling.
-Our analysis further reveals that, although the $p_z$ orbital provides the dominant contribution, in-plane orbitals ($p_x$ and $p_y$) also contribute by forming interlayer couplings through hybridization with $p_z$.